nickmachairas/doctorate/docs/2-database/iowa_pilot.inc.rst

-While the quality of the data in the PILOT database is not questioned, noticeably absent is data on soil unit weight which hinders reliable effective stress and capacity calculations.
-Moreover, ground water table is recorded as an elevation without additional data on the elevation of the ground level in order to infer ground water table depth.
-Luckily, there is information on pile toe elevation for most records and combined with pile embedded depth, it is possible to infer water table depth for some records.
-Lastly, data for Cone Penetration Tests (CPT) and Borehole Shear Tests (BST) are referenced via relative linkt to local files but are not included.
+While the quality of the data in the PILOT database is not questioned, noticeably absent were data on soil unit weight which hindered reliable effective stress and capacity calculations.
+Moreover, ground water table was recorded as an elevation without additional data on the elevation of the ground level in order to infer ground water table depth.
+Luckily, there was information on pile toe elevation for most records and combined with pile embedded depth, it was possible to infer water table depth for some records.
+Lastly, data for Cone Penetration Tests (CPT) and Borehole Shear Tests (BST) were referenced via relative links to local files but were not included.

-..
-TODO: update this part on porting the data

 All data from the PILOT database was ported to the NYU database.
 There were two options to accomplish this task.
-The first was to use standard Microsoft tools that can transfer a MS Access database to a temporary database on MS SQL Server maintaining all metadata from the MS Access database.
+The first was to use standard Microsoft tools that could transfer the MS Access database to a temporary database on MS SQL Server maintaining all metadata from the MS Access database.
 Then, the temporary database on MS SQL Server could be queried and the data transferred to *NYU Pile Capacity*.

-The second option was to export all tables from MS Access as .csv files and write a Python program to process these files.
-This was the option implemented due to the fact that it did not require temporary infrastructure and the ETL process could then be more streamlined and reproducible.
+The second option was to export all tables from MS Access as .csv files and produce a Python program to process these files.
+This was the option implemented due to the fact that it did not require temporary infrastructure (setting up a temporary MS SQL server) and the ETL process could then be more streamlined and reproducible.

 :numref:`IowaAttrTable1`, :numref:`IowaAttrTable2`, :numref:`IowaAttrTable3` and :numref:`IowaAttrTable4` in the appendix detail how the original PILOT database attributes were mapped to the *NYU Pile Capacity* attributes.
 And :numref:`iowa_py` presents the program that was written to extract, transform and load the data from *Iowa PILOT* to *NYU Pile Capacity* based on these mappings.

 .. literalinclude:: listings/iowa.py